nachocaru/xaprb.com/content/blog/2006-03-11-many-to-one-problems-in-sql.md

   </p>
 </blockquote>

-That&#8217;s not terribly enlightening to most people, especially those not used to reading BNF!
+That's not terribly enlightening to most people, especially those not used to reading BNF!
 Let me try to correct the query:

 <pre>update FruitPrices as fp
    set fp.Price =  (